expede/minimal-spanning-merkle-tree/README.md

 | Minimal Spanning Tree | Once per unique CID | Small | Often slow; depends on content | DAG-JSON, DAG-CBOR, etc   |
 | Table                 | Never               | Small | Medium                         | CAR file, blockstore, etc |

-These strategies MAY be mixed: there is no way to encoforce that they be purely adhered to.
+These strategies MAY be mixed: there is no way to enforce that they be purely adhered to.

 ## 3.1 Redundant Tree